SamuelBanfi/r6-tracker/README.md

 # R6 Tracker

 ### Description
 This is a statistics tracker for Rainbow Six Siege.
 You can see the statistics of any player choosing from the various platforms (PC, Xbox and PlayStation).
 With this project a user can see the most searched information of a player.
+There are different data for general, casual and ranked.
 - Level
 - K/D Ratio
 - Kills